-The United Repeal Council promoted repeal of National Prohibition in the U.S. It was an advisory cabinet consisting of leaders of several important groups promoting Repeal.
+The United Repeal Council promoted repeal of National Prohibition in the U.S. It was an advisory group of leaders of several important groups promoting Repeal.

-It was established early in 1931 to lobby for Repeal planks at both the Republican and Democratic national conventions.
+It was formed early in 1931.
+It was to lobby for Repeal planks at both the Republican and Democratic national conventions.

 The Council selected Pierre du Pont as its chair.
-It probably represented 2,500,000 Americans.
-Its long-range strategy was to promote the election of public officials who supported Repeal.
+It probably represented 2,500,000 people.
+Its long-range strategy was to promote the election of politicians who supported Repeal.

 In hindsight, no long-range plans were needed.
 The failure of Prohibition and the serious problems it created soon led 74% of American voters to reject it.
 Repeal occurred in 1933.

-Prohibition was an abysmal and undeniable failure.
+Prohibition was a great failure.
 More important, it created many very serious problems.
 Yet today, almost one of every five adults in the U.S. favors making drinking illegal.
 Even more support neo-prohibitionism.
 That’s why so many relics of Prohibition remain even now.